Seizure on wages: what are the employer's obligations?

 Warning

-The nature and amount of the amount seized must be indicated on the pay slip, or penalties may be imposed.
+The nature and amount of the amount seized must be stated on the pay slip, under penalty of penalties.

-Most of the time, the amount of seizable income is calculated from the cumulative net wages received in the preceding 12 months the record of seizure.
+Most of the time, the amount of the seizable income is calculated from the cumulative net wages collected in the previous 12 months the record of seizure.

 Please note

-Where the employee receives wages from more than one employer, the seizable income is calculated on the total of these sums.
+When the employee receives wages from several employers, the seizable income is calculated on all of these amounts.

-- Supplementary allowances in the event of reduced working hours (unemployment, partial, temporary half-time)
+- Supplementary allowances provided in the event of a reduction in working hours (unemployment, part-time work, temporary part-time work)

 - Unemployment benefits (allowances, aids and any other benefits paid by France Travail - formerly Pôle emploi -)

-In addition, family benefits can be claimed only in certain cases and for the payment of certain claims only.
+In addition, family benefits may be seized only in certain cases and for the payment of certain claims only.

-However, some amounts are not included in the seizable income:
+On the other hand, some sums are not included of the seizable income:

-- Disabled Adult Allowance (DAA) and independent living supplement (AVM), except for the payment of maintenance costs for the disabled person
+- Disabled Adult Allowance (AAH) and independent living allowance (AVM), except for the payment of maintenance costs for the disabled person

 - Specific Solidarity Allowance (SSA)

-- Capital allowances or annuities for accidents at work
+- Capital allowances or pensions for accidents at work

-- Severance pay as a result of the company's economic situation
+- Severance payments resulting from the company's economic situation

 - Retirement allowances